xian-hua/xian-hua.github.io/_pages/about.md

 Recent News
 ======
 ■ Aug.
-2026: One conference paper has been accepted for presentation at IEEE GLOBECOM 2026.
+2026: One conference paper has been accepted for presentation at **IEEE GLOBECOM 2026**.
 Congratulations to Zhenguan!

 ■ Jul.
 2026: One journal paper has been accepted by **IEEE Transactions on Mobile Computing**